simpleviewinc/simplebench/README.md

 forEach - count: 1491169, ops/sec: 1491169, diff: -38.57%
 ```

-As of Node 7.10.0, in order to enable tail call optimization you will need to start your node file with `--harmony`.
+As of Node 7.10.0, in order to enable tail call optimization you will need to start your node file with `--harmony --harmony-tailcalls`.
 If you do not utilize "use strict" in your test file, you can also start with `--use-strict` to enable it process-wide.
-If both settings are not exampled, it will not be possible to utilize TCO and you may need to use `bounce` to avoid max call stack.
+If both settings are not enabled, it will not be possible to utilize TCO and you may need to use the Suite argument `bounce` to avoid max call stack errors.

 ```
 // execute
-: node --harmony --use-strict example.js
+: node --harmony --harmony-tailcalls --use-strict example.js
 Winner - for

 Results: